 - How to book Vietnam tours with Go Asia Travel

-We had heard about the Ninh Binh region of northern Vietnam before we even landed in Hanoi.
+We had heard about the Ninh Binh (pronounced Ning Bing) region of northern Vietnam before we even landed in Hanoi.
 Would we have time to go there?
 How would we find out what to do there?
 What would be the best way to experience it all?

 Luckily, we had the chance to go on a Ninh Binh excursion from Hanoi with Go Asia Travel, one of the largest tour operators in Vietnam.
-Go Asia Travel offers day trips, multi-day excursions and experiences in neighboring countries of Cambodia, Laos and Myanmar.
+Go Asia Travel offers day trips, multi-day excursions and experiences in neighboring countries of Cambodia and Laos.

 We do most of our research regarding food tours, experiential tours, restaurants and cafes on TripAdvisor.
 We like when we find tour companies that take their presence seriously on TripAdvisor and work toward great experiences to get great reviews.
 Go Asia Travel has 1300+ reviews on TripAdvisor, averaging 4.5 stars.

 We did our research and looked into the types of tours that the company offers.
 Among their offerings for the north of Vietnam are Halong Bay, Sapa and the Ninh Binh-Tam Coc region.
 With two days to spare, we opted for a two-day Ninh Binh and Tam Coc experience, from Hanoi, in order to see and do more than we would get with only one day.

 What we liked about this tour is that we were picked up from our accommodation in Hanoi and brought back there when the tour was over.
 Because Ninh Binh is three hours away and because the tour groups are relatively small, this is part of the whole experience.